 - your phone number;

-- your bank details (for payments related to grant and fellowship applications or events);
+- your bank details (for payments related to grant and fellowship applications; events or royalty payments);

 - your IP address;

-- information about the events that you attend in connection with us;
+- the events that you attend in connection with us;

 - personal information contained within your grant or fellowship application;

-- information, photographs and films about your house and the works of art in your possession
+- information, photographs and films about your house and the works of art in your possession; or

 Special categories of personal data

 Under the GDPR, certain categories of personal information are recognised as sensitive, including health information and information regarding race, religious beliefs and political opinions.
 We only collect such information in limited cases and where there is a clear reason for doing so, such as in relation to accessibility, dietary requirements for events, or for the purposes of equal opportunities monitoring.
 Data collected for these purposes is collected with the explicit consent of the data subject or for the purpose of allowing us to fulfil our legal duty of care (for example when processing information concerning access or dietary requirements); or on grounds of substantial public interest (where diversity information is collected for equal opportunities monitoring).